chaos66ren/celluloid_0.11_tutorial/README.0.quickstart.txt

  README.2.load_and_show.txt

-All data objects are saved in .rda files in the RdaPipeline directory.
+All data objects are saved in .rda files in a RdaPipeline directory.

+The analysis uses the segment-based objective function, further described in

+ README.3.select_and_search.txt

-The analysis uses the segment-based objective function.
-The value of this objective function is a measure of how distant the tumor genome is from the model defined by values of ploidy and cellularity.
+The value of this objective function is an ad hoc measurement of the weighted fraction of the tumour genome that is captured by the model, defined by values of ploidy, cellularity and subclonal proportions.
+Another objective function, suited for manual interventions, in also described in the above README file.

 The search is done by a call of the function coverParamSpace.

 Local maxima of the objective function are found by using the optim() function in R with 50 randomly chosen starting points.

-Details about the segment-based objective function are found in

- README.3.select_and_search.txt

 Local solutions are found in a graphical output.
+See file

+ Figures/contour_solutions_samplename_1.pdf

 The first panel represents the values of the objective function as a function of the parameter n (the percentage of normal cells in the sequenced sample).
 This is to help the user judge if the parameter space was well covered.

+Then local solutions are shown in a series of contour plots.
+The x-axis represents the (scaled) read counts in tumour segments, and the y-axis represents values for the allelic ratios (proportion of reads supporting the reference allele) evaluated at germline heterozygous positions in those segments.
+White dots in the graphs represent actual segments.

-Then the output shows a series of contour plots with white dots representing each segment (mirrored around 0.5).
-The red dots and lines represent the copy-number state and allelic ratios that are predicted given the estimates of tumour ploidy and cellularity.
+The red dots and lines represent the integer copy-number states and allelic ratios that are predicted given the estimates of tumour ploidy and cellularity.
 The value of the objective function at the local solution is displayed on the top left corner.